keindev/tasktree/README.md

 #### getActive()

-Returns the first leaf subtask of the task tree, if it exists, otherwise the object itself will return.
+Returns the first leaf subtask of the task tree, if it exists, otherwise, the object itself.

 #### isPending()

-Returns a boolean value indicating `status` of the task.
+Returns a Boolean value - indicating the [status](#task-statuses) of the task.

 #### havePendingSubtasks()

-Returns a boolean value indicating `status` of the subtasks.
+Returns a Boolean value - indicating the [status](#task-statuses) of the subtask.

 #### haveSubtasks()

-Returns a boolean value indicating the presence of subtasks.
+Returns a boolean value - indicating the presence of subtasks.

 #### add(text, \[status\]): Task

 Adds a new subtask.
-Returns subtask object.
+Returns a [subtask](#task) object.

 ##### text

-Text to display.
+Text for display.

 Type: `string`